Effects of Turbulent Energy Exchange between Electrons and Ions on Global Temperature Profiles

 \keywords{Microturbulence, Energy exchange, Energy flux, Temperature profile, Tokamak plasmas}

 \DOI{10.1585/pfr.4.000}

 Microscale turbulence not only drives particle and heat fluxes but also induces energy exchange between electrons and ions\cite{Kato2024, Kato2025, Sugama1996, Sugama2009}.
 The previous study\cite{Kato2024} has performed local gyrokinetic simulations to investigate turbulent energy exchange driven by ion temperature gradient (ITG) turbulence.
 It has reported that, in weakly collisional plasmas, the turbulent contribution to the energy exchange between electrons and ions can exceed that due to Coulomb collisions.
 In particular, turbulent energy exchange associated with ITG turbulence transfers energy from ions to electrons irrespective of the temperature difference between electrons and ions, and therefore may hinder the collisional energy transfer from alpha-heated electrons to ions.
 Reference\cite{Kato2025} has found that trapped electron mode (TEM) turbulence transfers energy from electrons to ions, which is in the direction opposite to that of ITG turbulence.
 Furthermore, it has also examined the relationship between turbulent energy exchange and the energy fluxes, deriving a simple model that allows turbulent energy exchange to be estimated with low computational cost, and confirming its validity.
-In the present work, we extend those previous investigations of the local effects of turbulent energy exchange and examine its impact on the steady-state global temperature profiles.
+In the present work, by comparing simulation results with and without the turbulent energy exchange term, we examine its impact on the steady-state global temperature profiles and investigate the necessity of incorporating turbulent energy exchange into the analysis of existing experiments and the prediction of global temperature profiles for future fusion reactors.
 To predict the global temperature profiles, we employ GOTRESS\cite{Honda2018, Honda2019}, which is a one-dimensional steady-state transport solver to solve the heat transport equations at a steady state given by,

 where $\rho$ is the normalized radial coordinate, and $V=V(\rho)$ is the volume enclosed by the flux surface at minor radius $\rho$.
 The prime denotes the $\rho$-derivative, and $T_a=T_a(\rho)$ and $S_a=S_a(\rho)$ are the temperature and heat sources for particle species $a$ at $\rho$, respectively.
 The particle and heat fluxes, $\Gamma_a=\Gamma_a(\rho)$ and $q_a=q_a(\rho)$ are written as